opconWizard/opcon-docs/docs/utilities/Graphical-Utilities/SMA-OpCon-Configuration-Utility.md

     MyReplPublisher\\SQLReplication).
 - **Publication Database Name**: Defines the name of the database to be replicated.
-If the default database name was accepted during installation of OpCon/xps, this value would be OPCONXPS.
+If the default database name was accepted during installation of OpCon, this value would be OPCONXPS.
-- **Publication Name**: Defines the name given to the publication of articles (OpCon/xps database tables) to be replicated.
+- **Publication Name**: Defines the name given to the publication of articles (OpCon database tables) to be replicated.
 Normally, this name matches the Publication Database Name.
 If the default database named was used, then the publication name would be OPCONXPS.